kristinemlarson/gnssrefl/docs/pages/README_install.md

 community: CRX2RNX and gfzrnx.
 It currently works for linux, macos and mac-newchip options.
 If you are using docker or Jupyter notebooks **you do not need to run this.**

-We no longer encourage people to use **teqc** as it is not supported by UNAVCO.
+We no longer encourage people to use **teqc** as it is not supported by EarthScope/UNAVCO.
 We try to install it in case you would like to use it on old files.

 ### Homework 0: Test installation.